liberty-lake-cloud/.github/README.md

 # Standard Labels

-* Bug - for abug
+* Bug - for a bug
 * Feature - for a feature card
 * Issue - thing that doesn't fit anywhere
 * Task - simple developer task

-**PLEASE NOTE: This repository is public**.
-It needs to be public for other repositories to be able to leverage the templates that it provides.
+* TechDebt - to clean up techdebt
+* Question